caseydara/journal/README.md

 ## 🚀 Demo
 This repository contains:
-- Source code for the functional application.
+- Source code for the functional web application.
 - Required project files and dependencies.
 - A working prototype of the journaling assistant.